 These are great for doing a deep clean, especially after a facial steam which opens up the pores.
 The downside of clay masks is that they can be a bit drying if your skin tends to be on the dryer side.
 Clay gently exfoliates and also absorbs oils and impurities from the pores and skin.
-Find a dry clay mask and mix with chilled green tea, chilled chamomile tea, organic yogurt, or try mixing with our Neroli Toner.
+Find a dry clay mask and mix with chilled green tea, chilled chamomile tea, organic yogurt, or try mixing with our Neroli Mist.

 Fruit acids and honey

 The acids naturally found in fruits and honey gently exfoliate the skin without drying the skin barrier.
 This is a great option if you tend to have dryer skin or even if you have oilier skin and just want a gentle exfoliating treatment.
 Honey also has antibacterial and healing properties.

 - If a product leaves your skin feeling too taught or dry, or irritates your skin in any way, don’t use it.

 - Make sure to stay hydrated.
 Dehydration from the inside will lead to dehydrated skin.

 - Try to eat mostly whole foods, and cut processed foods and sugar out of daily life (an occasional treat is okay!).

 - Eat fermented foods or take daily probiotics.

 - Try to incorporate exercise into your daily routine.
 Exercise promotes healthy circulation!

 - If you have chronic acne, try including in your daily diet foods high in zinc (like spinach and pumpkin seeds!) and omega-3 (flaxseeds, sea vegetables, and walnuts)